Our Testing Lab’s favorite products from October

 - The PlayStation 5 impresses with immersive and innovative gaming, but it isn’t backward-compatible and the console takes up a lot of space.

-- The clever hybrid Fujifilm Instax Mini Evo lets users review and edit their photos before deciding to print them, but it’s pricey for an instant camera.
+- The clever hybrid Fujifilm Instax Mini Evo is pricey for an instant camera, but lets users review and edit their photos before deciding to print them.

-- The Xbox Series S is a more budget-friendly next-generation gaming experience, but it’s limited to digital games.
+- The Xbox Series S is limited to digital games but is a more budget-friendly next-generation gaming experience.

-- The ASUS Chromebook Plus CM34 is fast, versatile and rugged, but it’s limiting to users who need Windows or Apple software.
+- The ASUS Chromebook Plus CM34 is limiting to users who need Windows or Apple software, but it’s fast, versatile and rugged.

 - The Galaxy Book3 Pro is a high-end everyday laptop that’s great for work, but its battery life and speakers are somewhat lacking.